Building Science combines knowledge from the architecture and design fields, as well as of building materials, home systems, engineering and more.

 Building Science Is About Using The Right Materials

 On a recent remodel, Bluestone discovered such bad soil that they had to work with an engineer to design an entirely new support system for the house.
 This is another aspect where material choices can be critical.
 Heavier materials may have to be traded for lighter materials to make a house work on a particular site.
 If a structure is too heavy for it’s site, the walls will crack.

 Building Science Is About Knowing How To Build On Slopes

 “Sometimes home inspectors miss things they really shouldn’t,” Kurt says.
 “Once a client had an inspection that didn’t turn up anything, but we immediately noticed a horizontal crack running across the foundation.
 We put our level and tape on the walls and discovered they were leaning in seven inches!”

 Asheville has frequent landslides.
 If the slope of a site is greater than 35 degrees, it may not be wise to build on that site, or a house may need to be built on one part of the site rather than another.
 A good builder has to know how retaining walls work and when they’re necessary, and says Kurt, to ask questions such as, “How far down do we have to go before we get good soil?”

 What Does a Construction Project Manager Do?

-Project managing is also about choosing good subcontractors.
+Project managing is as much about choosing good subcontractors as it is about building science.
 “They have to know what to expect from a job, and you have to know what to expect from them,” says Kurt.
 “You have to make sure that when subs show up on the job, everything is ready for them, so they’re not wasting time that they could have been at another job making money.”